alkazar/steamos-fg/README.md

 # Notes

-I have only tested this on Arch Linux running the SteamOS compositor.
+This script was tested on Arch and reported to work on Ubuntu and SteamOS.

-On Arch Linux, you will need the `xorg-xwininfo` and `xorg-xprop` packages.
+On Arch, you will need the `xorg-xwininfo` and `xorg-xprop` packages.

+On Ubuntu, you will need the `x11-utils` package.